Grendel (novel): Plot

 In the opening scene, Grendel briefly fights with a ram when frustrated with its stupidity.
 He then mockingly asks the sky why animals lack sense and dignity; the sky does not reply, adding to his frustration.
-(Note: One scholar has argued that the scene parodies the opening of Chaucer's Canterbury Tales, marking for instance the ram as a reference to Chaucer's astrological ram, in line 8.)
+(Note: Joseph Tuso argued that the scene parodies the opening of Chaucer's Canterbury Tales, marking for instance the ram as a reference to Chaucer's astrological ram, in line 8.)
 Grendel then passes through his cave and encounters his mute mother before venturing out into the night where he attacks Hrothgar's mead hall, called "Hart" in Grendel.
 Later, Grendel reminisces about his early experiences in life, beginning with his childhood days of exploring the caves inhabited by him, his mother and other creatures with whom he is unable to speak.
 He goes on to recount an experience from his childhood, in which he found himself painfully wedged in a tree and threatened by humans, only to be saved by his mother.

 During Hrothgar's rise to power, a blind poet appears at the doors of Hart, whom Grendel calls "the Shaper".
 (Note: A literal translation of the word Scop.)
 He orates a myth in which the ancient warrior Scyld Shefing seduces Grendel.
 Though the story is fabricated, Grendel, listening from afar, is moved by it, and is frustrated by his emotional engagement with the Shaper's untrue stories.

 When Grendel returns to his cave, he fails to communicate with his mother, leaving him feeling isolated.
 He floats down a subterranean river to a dragon's cave.
 The omniscient dragon discusses with Grendel the oratory power of the Shaper.
 The dragon and Grendel have a philosophical disagreement about the dragon's existential nihilism, and Grendel exits the cave angry and confused.

 While listening to the Shaper, Grendel is spotted by sentries from Hart.
 In the fight that ensues, Grendel discovers that the dragon enchanted him, leaving him impervious to weapons.
 Realizing his power, he begins attacking Hart.
 Grendel is challenged by a thane named Unferth, whom Grendel simply mocks and refuses to fight.
 Grendel awakens a few days later to realize that Unferth has followed him to his cave in an act of heroic desperation.
 Grendel continues to mock Unferth until the thane faints from exhaustion, then takes him back to Hart to live out his days in frustrated mediocrity, thereby depriving him of the heroic death which he desired.